Skip to main content

 When processing in Auto or Review mode, AllKnower opens a Server-Sent Events (SSE) stream to the Portal:

-1. Live Stream: You will see the AI’s step-by-step reasoning and a stream of extracted entities (with titles and types) render progressively on your dashboard.
+1. Live stream: The dashboard renders the parser’s step-by-step reasoning and a stream of extracted entities (with titles and types) in real time.

 2. Observability: The stream prints live token counts, processing latency, and estimated OpenRouter cost.

-3. No Timeout: Large text dumps can take up to a minute to process.
-The SSE pipeline uses active : keepalive comments to prevent browser timeouts during long inference runs.
+3. No timeout: The SSE pipeline uses active : keepalive comments to prevent browser timeouts during long inference runs, which can take up to a minute.

 If you have a backlog of text files (e.g. dozens of campaign session recaps or old worldbuilding docs), you can use the Bulk Brain Dump feature:

-1. Queueing: Submit multiple text documents simultaneously.
+1. Queueing: Submit multiple text documents at the same time.
 The Portal sends them to AllKnower’s background worker, which queues them in the brain_dump_jobs table.

-2. Background Execution: Jobs are executed sequentially.
-You can monitor the progress, pause, or cancel queued dumps from the settings page.
+2. Background execution: The system executes jobs sequentially.
+Monitor progress, pause, or cancel queued dumps from the settings page.

-3. Notifications: Enable push notifications in the Portal to get alerted on your desktop/phone when a long-running batch job completes.
+3. Notifications: Enable push notifications in the Portal to receive alerts on your desktop or phone when a batch job completes.

 • Good: “Sir Roderick is a member of the Silver Gauntlet.
 He reports directly to Commander Vane.”